Coffee talk with the Dude of Food

 Capitalism & Beer Marketing Tricks Today

-Next let’s look at packaging.
+Next, let’s look at packaging.

-As you can see from the image comparison above, the buyer is paying the same for a package containing 8 less ounces per purchase and put in a potentially health riskier but cheaper to produce package.
+As you can see from the image comparison above, the buyer is paying the same or more for a package containing 8 less ounces per purchase and are put in a potentially health riskier but cheaper to produce package.
 The only bonus about cans is they don’t break when dropped and are lighter to recycle, but then again in California we pay for CRV to recycle but there is nowhere to take your recycling except to the trash so the state gets it back anyways but subsidizes itself by charging a pre-paid recycling fee.
 The fee was established by the California Beverage Container Recycling and Litter Reduction Act of 1986 and since 2010 the program has been administered by the Cal/EPA California Department of Resources Recycling and Recovery (CalRecycle) (previously administered by California Department of Conservation – Recycling Division)

 In February 2016 RePlanet, the largest recycling center in California, closed 191 recycling centers and terminated nearly 300 employees in small communities across the state due to increases in operational costs.
 By August 2019 RePlanet announced the closing of its remaining 284 centers and termination of it’s last 750 employees.
 It began the process of liquidating assets to pay creditors which had backed up due to continued reduction in state fees, the depressed pricing of recycled aluminum, plastic and cardboard, the minimum wage increases and the rise in operating costs.